-Google Chrome allows the webpage to be printed directly from its interface if a printer is connected to it.
+If a printer is connected, Google Chrome lets the webpage print directly from its interface.
 However, if no printer is connected, you can save the files in PDF format, which can be exported to a local disk.
-The PDF file can be accessed offline without network connectivity and can be shared portably.

-Print and Save as a PDF
+Print a Page and Save as a PDF

 - Launch the Google Chrome browser on the computer.